 Federal Perkins Loans: Loans of up to $1,500 per year are offered to students who demonstrate the highest need under federal methodology.
 Perkins Loans have a fixed interest rate of 5%.
 There are no origination or insurance fees, and no interest accrues during enrollment or in periods of deferment.
 Repayment starts nine months after you cease attending college at least half-time.

-To cover the expense of higher education, many families choose to spread the costs over time through a combination of monthly payments to your student account and borrowing through the various student loan programs.
+To cover the expense of higher education, many families choose to spread the costs over time through a combination of monthly payments and borrowing through the various student loan programs.
 Federal Unsubsidized Stafford Loans and Federal Parent PLUS Loans are not based on need and may be used to pay a family's share of costs, without reducing eligibility for need-based aid.
 For more information, call or e-mail Donna Newendorp at 641-628-5187.

 Since income is only one factor that is taken into consideration in determining eligibility for financial aid, there is no income cut-off.
 In addition to income, we take into consideration many factors, including parent and student assets, family size, tax liability, the number of students in college, business investments, rental property, and student earnings.
 The only way to determine eligibility for financial aid is to submit an application.
-Approximately two-thirds of full-time undergraduates at Central demonstrate some financial need.

 The Federal Subsidized Stafford Loan is awarded on the basis of need according to federal eligibility standards.
 Interest on this loan does not accrue while the student remains in school at least half time.
 If other forms of financial aid do not meet the total costs of education, any degree-seeking U. S. citizen or permanent resident, regardless of need, can qualify for a Federal Unsubsidized Stafford Loan by simply completing the FAFSA.
 Interest on an unsubsidized loan accrues while the student attends college.